Tracy Stocker, Owner

 DOGS After 5 knee surgeries, culminating in a total knee replacement; I have cut out providing dog care.
 WYNTPC relies on local, professional Dog Specialists to provide services for dogs and some overnight care.
 I only refer to experienced, trusted professionals with shelter / rescue or veterinary backgrounds.
 We work well as a team!

 RABBITS & GUINEA PIGS As a former rabbit rescuer, I have extensive rabbit experience as well.
 I rescued 8 rabbits from a county shelter in 1999 and when we owned a lil bit of property, had a rabbitry set up with both indoor and outdoor enclosures (and more like 16 bunnies!)
 We eventually had some baby buns too; so I have pretty much seen a lot of the challenges with caring for this species.
 In addition, I have rescued guinea pigs and have had them as pets for the past 10 years.
 Guinea pigs and rabbits have many similarities in regards to diet, exercise and housing needs.

 I have been an Adoption Counselor & Transporter/Rescuer for Felines First Rescue since 2015.
 I have also spent 3.5 years as an Adoption Counselor, Co Site Coordinator and Caregiver for Cat Adoption Team based out of Sherwood.
 As of 2016, I have joined Core Paws as their Partner Relationship Coordinator; helping shelters get the 'hardest to adopt pets' (medically challenged, senior or longest in the shelter) marketed to potential adopters across the nation.

-But not to leave the K-9's out of the picture, I was a Volunteer Transporter for Greyhound Pet Adoption Northwest in 2015, and I am on the Board of Directors and I maintain a website for Woods Creek Pit Bull Rescue and help them market their dogs to potential adopters.
+But not to leave the K-9's out of the picture, I was a Volunteer Transporter for Greyhound Pet Adoption Northwest in 2015, and I was on the Board of Directors and I maintained a website for Woods Creek Pit Bull Rescue to help them market their dogs to potential adopters.
 As of September 2017, I am now volunteering for Animal Aid at the front desk and taking on the vacant role of Cat Foster Program Coordinator!